frankyeh/UNet-Studio-Website/doc/gui_cx.md

 # Step C1: Reconstruct SRC Files

+***If you would like to use metrics from MNI-space NIFTI files, skip Step C1 and proceed to Step C2.***

 First, [generate SRC files](/doc/gui_t1.html) for your data and place all SRC files in a folder.
 Also make sure to run a [Diffusion MRI Analysis][Step T1a: Quality Control](/doc/gui_t1.html#step-t1a-quality-control-optional) to exclude problematic data.

 Click [**Step C1: Reconstruct SRC Files for Connectometry**] and select the folder to reconstruct all SRC files.
 DSI Studio will run QSDR for all SRC files using the HCP-1065 young adult template.